-A Miscellaneous Future Note of Interest-

 Grand Estuary Grand, Ghostmeat In The Grass, The Stairwell In The Aviary

 What is the Grand Estuary Grand?
 And what the hell is ghostmeat?

 On the eve of the collapse of world trade, five mysterious emissaries meet in secret at an opulent hotel in the Grand Estuary, each with a piece of a puzzle.
 Carolina Rainbow, representative of The Gearing Witches, knows more than she will ever tell.
-The soulless reporter John Hannibal Shore is either a spy or an unwitting sales rep for the Hell Factory Ghostmeat Farm.
+The soulless reporter John Hannibal Shore is either a spy or an unwitting sales rep for the Hell Factory Ghostmeat Farms.
 The one eyed manufactured sociopath Sheriff Doctor Rubio Martinez is tangled in the gang war economics of the Make Shift City, in an experiment with no end.
 Mayhew is an explorer and self-profit for hire.
 Victory Turnstyle is the thief who stole it all and didn't want any of it, and with them on their journey is the hotel concierge, himself a hapless dramatist with a destiny.
 Their stories braid together through the heart of the Concrete Magnifico and the floating city Carnival, through the streets of Hume and across the Grass where the Antelope rule, but in a perfect loop, the fate of the world leads back to the fabled hotel Grand Estuary Grand.
 Their leader by default and the architect of the assembly is Baby Moon Gow, the world's greatest detective, working what is sure to be his final case.

 THE GRAND ESTUARY GRAND EXPERIENCES A SPONTANEOUS HAUNTING